HLFH/paperclip-document/README.md

       }
     }

-Due to docsplit dependency (0.7.2), text cleaning is only effective on Ruby < 2.0 for now.
+Dev note: I have to check if text cleaning is effective on ruby >= 2.6 with docsplit-ng dependency (0.8.0)

 ## Contributing